1942: A Love Story: Casting

-Aamir Khan had initially been offered the role of Narendra; but he declined.
+Aamir Khan had initially been offered the role of Narendra, but he declined.
 Anil Kapoor was then approached, who was hesitant to do the film and suggested Bobby Deol and Aamir Khan for the role.
 However, he was later convinced.
 To prepare himself for the role, Kapoor worked hard — he lost weight, cut short his hair, trimmed his moustache and worked on his costumes to create the character.
-Shah Rukh Khan was under consideration for the role later done by Raghuvir Yadav; he did not feature as he had already been playing lead roles.
-Jackie Shroff was cast as Shubankar.
-He gave financial assistance to the film.
+Shah Rukh Khan was under consideration for the role later portrayed by Raghuvir Yadav.
+He did not feature as he had already been playing lead roles.
+Jackie Shroff, being cast as Shubankar, gave financial assistance to the film.
 For instance, some (extra) houses built at the film's set (which were first disapproved of by Vidhu Vinod Chopra due to the limited budget) were paid for by Shroff.
-Moreover, he also paid composer R. D. Burman on behalf of Chopra when he made them listen the music of the film for the very first time.
+Moreover, he also paid composer R. D. Burman on behalf of Chopra when he made them listen to the music of the film for the very first time.

-Chopra had crafted the role of Rajeshwari Pathak alias Rajjo in accordance to Madhuri Dixit; lyricist Javed Akhtar had also kept her in mind while penning the lyrics for "Ek Ladki Ko Dekha To".
-By the time the film was launched, Dixit had packed schedules, which meant she couldn't do the film.
-Manisha Koirala, who had given an audition for the role of Rajjo's sister (the role was later excluded from the film), was then asked by Chopra to give a screen test.
+Chopra had crafted the role of Rajeshwari Pathak in accordance to Madhuri Dixit, with lyricist Javed Akhtar also keeping her in mind while penning the lyrics for "Ek Ladki Ko Dekha To".
+By the time the film was launched, Dixit had packed schedules, which subsequently prevented her inclusion in the film.
+Manisha Koirala, who had auditioned for the role of Rajjo's sister (the role being later excluded), was then asked by Chopra to give a screen test.
 But, after seeing Koirala enacting a scene, Chopra deemed her a "terrible actress".
 Koirala, however, asked him for a second chance.
 She went back home, practised her lines and came back prepared the next day.
 She pleased Chopra with her performance and was thereafter signed.
 Ashwini Bhave was also one of those who had auditioned for the role.
 She was rejected on the spot.

 Nana Patekar, who had previously worked with Chopra in Parinda (1989), was selected to portray Raghuvir Pathak.
 But he insisted on being cast as Shubankar, which caused a rift between him and Chopra.
 Anupam Kher was later signed for the role.
 Mithun Chakraborty had also been briefly considered for the role of Shubankar, when Shroff developed date issues.
 The distributors, however, somehow made Chopra retain Shroff in the film.
 Since the production started in the early 90s, it was speculated that Sanjay Kapoor was to replace his brother Anil as the latter's film Lamhe (1991) had not been successful.
 Nevertheless, it did not materialize.